DGDUVDG/turbinia/README.md

 *   Start Turbinia server component with `turbiniactl server` command
 *   Start one or more Turbinia workers with `turbiniactl psqworker`
-*   Send evidence to be processed from the turbinia client with `turbiniactl
+*   Send evidence to be processed from the turbinia false with `turbiniactl
     ${evidencetype}`
 *   Check status of running tasks with `turbiniactl status`